acd02/utils/README.md

 #### `compact`

-Creates an array with all falsey values removed.
+Creates an array with all falsy values removed.

 _example_